thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Pinboard filters do not display when SearchIQ is enabled.
 - Pivot table heatmap function uses the decimal value of the percentage calculation and not the actual percentage.
 - Summing on group aggregate formula in a worksheet fails.
-- Data tab missing info after making a copy of "TS Stats: Table Status" pinboard.
+- Data tab missing info after making a copy of "TS Stats: Table Status" Pinboard.
 - `to_string` does not work on custom calendar attributes.
 - "million" and "billion" are not translated to Japanese in answer.
 - Changes to column names in the data format of a Pinboard are not saved.